 Cook Island is only accessible by boat.
 It is a 15-20min boat ride from the Tweed River or about 55min from the Gold Coast Seaway.
 The Tweed Bar can be hazardous to cross, making the Gold Coast Seaway access the longer but safer option at times.
-Gold Coast Dive Adventures visits Cook Island as part of our Southern Gold Coast Exploration, departing ex Runaway Bay Marina on our comfortable dive vessel Blue Manta 2.
+Gold Coast Dive Adventures visits Cook Island on occasions as part of our Reef+Wreck dive tours, departing ex Runaway Bay Marina on our comfortable dive vessel Blue Manta 2.

 General Diving Conditions

 The exposed rock of Cook Island provides reasonable protection from swell and wind on the opposite side and allows scuba diving even in more challenging surface conditions.
 The site is large and has several moorings.
 Depths vary from about 3m to 18m which makes it an ideal site for all experience levels including snorkelers.
 Cook Island often has slightly better visibility than dive sites north of the Tweed River.
 To which extend Cook Island is suitable to dive is often dictated by the ability to safely cross the Tweed Bar.
 The water temperatures are warm all year round with no less than 18 degrees in winter and up to 26 degrees during the summer months.

 Turtle Island is the unofficial name or nickname of Cook Island.
 There are truly turtles everywhere.
 Further highlights of Cook Islands marine life are the Manta Ray and leopard shark migration during the summer months and the occasional Grey Nurse Shark passing through in winter.
 The Fauna is diverse with various coral types.
 The dive site is home to variety of tropical fish, rays and sharks.
 There is a great balance of larger fauna and smaller micro critters such a nudibranchs.